-Bamboo basketry - is a traditional craft in India.
-Indigenous communities developed special shapes and patterns of baskets based on their local traditions, needs and techniques.
+Basket weaving is an ancient art in India.
+Indigenous communities develop special shapes and patterns of baskets based on their local traditions, needs and techniques.
 Traditionally, the crafts persons used to make winnows, a type of tray-like bamboo basket used in Bengal, for everyday use and rituals.
-Different types of baskets, hand-held fan, sieves etc. are also made, then painted with auspicious symbols and are used in marriages and other ceremonies.
-The crafts persons now are using the weaving technique and producing various diversified products like lamp-shades, coasters, etc. based upon the market needs.
-There are a few artists who make diversified products using dry bamboo roots, whole bamboo poles and make furniture using bamboo.
-There are total 503 crafts persons practicing the craft in Dakshin Dinajpur, Uttar Dinajpur, Malda, Birbhum, Bardhaman district under the RCCH initiative.
-The craftspersons from West Bengal visited Tripura to explore the good practices and techniques adopted by the craftspersons.
+Different types of baskets, hand held fan, sieves etc. are also made, then painted with auspicious symbols and are used in marriage and other ceremonies.
+Nowadays, crafts persons are producing various diversified products like lamp-shades, coasters etc. The crafts persons from Uttar Dinajpur, Malda can make diversified products such as utility items, decorative items, jewelleries, along with the traditional items.